-Our Research Our Research Projects Coeliac Disease and Micronutrient deficiency in Alopecia Areata Alopecia UK funds invested: £10,000 When: December 2019 - February 2022 Project type: Clinical Research Project Lead: Dr Amr Salam Length of project: 26 months Research Institute: St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Foundation Trust Condition of interest: Alopecia Areata, Coeliac Disease Funds being used for: Administrative support and a statistician (Staffing costs) Research question: Does an association exist between coeliac disease (CD) and alopecia areata (AA), and if so, is there sufficient evidence to suggest that a gluten-free diet could stimulate hair regrowth in some patients?
+Research Research Home Research Aims Funded Projects Participate in Research Lay Research Panel Research Committee For Researchers Research Our Research Projects Coeliac Disease and Micronutrient deficiency in Alopecia Areata Latest update (November 2022): Data has been gathered on around 90% of necessary data from >300 children with alopecia areata seen in the tertiary hair clinic between 2013 and 2021.
+This is a comprehensive dataset including documented triggers, family history, atopic tendency, AA subtype, body site involvement, and biochemistry (including iron studies, zinc, autoantibodies, thyroid, and coeliac serology).
+Once data collection is complete, the dataset will be analysed to study 1) assocations between coeliac disease and alopecia areata; 2) the impact of gluten-free diet on hair regrowth; 3) micronutrient deficiencies and effects of supplementation on hair regrowth.
+They hope to complete the project by summer.
+Alopecia UK funds invested: £10,000 When: December 2019 - July 2023 Project type: Clinical Research Project Lead: Dr Amr Salam Length of project: 3 years Research Institute: St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Foundation Trust Condition of interest: Alopecia Areata, Coeliac Disease Funds being used for: Administrative support and a statistician (Staffing costs) Research question: Does an association exist between coeliac disease (CD) and alopecia areata (AA), and if so, is there sufficient evidence to suggest that a gluten-free diet could stimulate hair regrowth in some patients?
 Furthermore, do such patients experience micronutrient deficiency due to malabsorption secondary to CD?
 Justification for research project: An association between alopecia areata (AA) and coeliac disease (CD) was first reported in 1995, and since then, although genetic similarities have been identified, a clinical association between these conditions remains undetermined.
 Furthermore, there is a lack of data studying the impact of CD on micronutrient malabsorption and subsequent effects on the hair cycle.
 This retrospective study will look at the medical notes of all paediatric patients diagnosed with alopecia areata, totalis or universalis presenting to our tertiary hair clinic over the last 20 years.
 In order to determine the prevalence of associated AA and CD in the study population, Dr Salam will determine whether a diagnosis of CD was confirmed on endoscopy, a gluten free diet was established, the impact of gluten free diet on hair regrowth, micronutrient profiles at the time of diagnosis, the presence of any micronutrient deficiencies, whether replacement was initiated, and if this had an impact on hair regrowth.
-Progress has been slowed by the COVID-19 pandemic, but the team have so far gathered data on 285 children with alopecia areata seen in the specialist clinic between 2013 and 2019 and is examining detailed information about their cases, including allergies and blood test results.
-The study will continue to gather information on more recent cases and to complete in the spring of 2022.
 Who is leading the project: Dr Amr Salam is a Dermatology specialist registrar with an interest in autoimmune hair disorders He was awarded the Deanery prize for the best research project for his programme.
 He has 19 peer-reviewed international publications, including publications pertaining to hair disorders.
 Dr Salam will be working with a group of clinical researchers, including Dr David Fenton.
 Dr Fenton is a consultant Dermatologist and has been running the Hair Research Clinic at St Thomas’s Hospital since 1983.
 He provides the only dedicated paediatric NHS hair clinic in the UK.